4minitz/4minitz/README.md

 protection for MongoDB) and also consumes some amount of extra RAM (>700 MB)).
 Don't miss the [Admin Guide](doc/admin/adminguide.md) with a more comprehensive coverage of the real production installation topic!

+Tests currenly running with node 10.24.1 and meteor 1.6

 ### Prerequisites